awmlabs/blog.awm.jp/content/2017/02/09/imagemagick-en.md

 # Conclusion

-It's a nice feature change to me, but I think that it was better to have an official announcement because the behavior has changed clearly.
+It's a nice feature change to us, but I think that it was better to have an official announcement because the behavior has changed clearly.

 [^1]: Specifically, there are files in the following places -> &lt;prefix&gt;/etc/ImageMagick-6/policy.xml